Greenham

 Greenham is a village and civil parish in Berkshire, England.
 Greenham commences immediately south-east of Newbury and is in West Berkshire.
 It was recorded in the Domesday Book as Greneham.
-The parish includes the hamlets of Sandleford and Burys Bank.

 Governance

 Greenham was originally a tithing in the parish of Thatcham.
 In 1878, the northern part was given to Newbury and the southern part became its own parish.
 West Berkshire administers local government; certain minor local services such as footpaths and sports facilities received grants from the precept of the parish council, formed of residents.
 The population of the civil parish was 937 at the 2011 Census.
 The area of the village, in its broad, traditional definition, including the racecourse, common land and airfield, is 13.6 km2.

 Amenities

 Greenham's parish church of St Mary was built between 1875 and 1895 by Henry Woodyer in the Early English style.
 It is a Grade II* listed building.
 There is a public open space by the church, called Audrey's Meadow after local councillor, Audrey Appleby, administered by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.
 Schools in the parish include Mary Hare primary school in the village itself, Highwood Copse primary school, St Gabriel's School at Sandleford Priory and Newbury College.